Schmiggolas/VideoMinify/README.md

 ## Configuration

 This program will attempt to load a file called `config.json` in the same directory as the executable.
 There is a sample config provided in this repo.
-If no config is present defaults (check options below) are used.
+If no config is present, defaults (check options below) are used.

-Codec is hard-coded to `lib-x264` because I couldn't be bothered to also include that.
+Codec is hard-coded to `lib-x264` because I choose to.

 ### Options